curl/curl/docs/CODE_REVIEW.md

 ## How to provide feedback to author

 Be nice.
 Ask questions.
 Provide examples or suggestions of improvements.
-Assume best intentions.
+Assume the best intentions.
 Remember language barriers.

 All first-time contributors can become regulars.
 Let's help them go there.